temporalio/documentation/docs/concepts/what-is-task-routing.md

 #### Route Activity Tasks to a specific process

-Some Activities load large data sets and cache them in the process.
+Some Activities load large datasets and cache them in the process.
-The Activities that rely on this data set should be routed to the same process.
+The Activities that rely on those datasets should be routed to the same process.

 In this case, a unique Task Queue would exist for each Worker Process involved.

 #### Workers with different capabilities

-It may be that some Workers exist on GPU boxes vs non GPU boxes, for example.
+Some Workers might exist on GPU boxes versus non-GPU boxes.
-In this case each type of box would have its own Task Queue and Workflow can pick which one to send Activity Tasks.
+In this case, each type of box would have its own Task Queue and a Workflow can pick one to send Activity Tasks.

 ### Multiple priorities

-One task queue per priority and having a worker pool per priority.
+If your use case involves more than one priority, you can create one Task Queue per priority, with a Worker pool per priority.

 ### Versioning

-This is the simplest way to version your code.
+Task Routing is the simplest way to version your code.

-If you have a new backwards-incompatible Activity Definition, start by using a different Task Queue.
+If you have a new backward-incompatible Activity Definition, start by using a different Task Queue.